Express Entry Skilled Worker

 In addition, the applicant must:

-- Be accepted into CIC’s Express Entry pool and have a valid Express Entry key code;
+- Be accepted into Immigration, Refugees, and Citizenship Canada (IRCC) Express Entry pool and have a valid Express Entry key code;

-- Score a minimum of 60 points out of 100 on the PNP point assessment grid (See Annex A (94 KB) of the Express Entry Skilled Worker Application Guide (4 MB));
+- Score a minimum of 67 points out of 100 on the PNP point assessment grid (See Annex A (94 KB) of the Express Entry Skilled Worker Application Guide (534 KB));

 - Have a full-time job offer from a Newfoundland and Labrador employer that has compensation in the form of a salary and benefits package that meets Provincial Government employment standards and prevailing wage rates, and does not contravene existing bargaining unit agreements or interfere with a labour dispute;

-- Have a CIC Work Permit or be entitled to apply for one;
+- Have an Immigration, Refugees, and Citizenship Canada (IRCC) Work Permit or be entitled to apply for one;

 - Have a Canadian post-secondary degree or diploma, or an Educational Credential Assessment (ECA) report from an agency approved by CIC to verify that their foreign education is equal to Canadian education standards.
 The ECA submitted with the application must match the education level declared in the Express Entry profile and the points claimed in the points grid.